 Run the downloaded file to begin the installation process.

 - Complete the setup process.

-After the application is installed, you can begin to register local printers as network printers for the Dynamics 365 for Operations applications.
+After the application is installed, you can begin to register local printers as network printers for the Finance and Operations applications.

 Configure the Document Routing Agent